-Follow-up duration (Table 14)
+Follow-up duration

-In the studies assessing the change in knowledge (Boots 1995; Gliksman 1993; Howard-Pitney 1991; Krass 1994; Lang 1998; McKnight 1991), measurements were made immediately before and after training in two studies, three months after in one with the remaining three not specifying length of data collection periods in the report.
+In the studies assessing the change in knowledge (Boots 1995; Gliksman 1993; Howard-Pitney 1991; Krass 1994; Lang 1998; McKnight 1991), measurements were made immediately before and after training in two studies, three months after in two, with the remaining three not specifying length of data collection periods in the report.

-The timing of post observations of server behaviour to pseudopatrons occurred within six months of administration of the intervention, with the exception of one (Wallin 2002) in which observations were made three years after.
+The timing of post observations of server behaviour to pseudodrunk patrons occurred within six months of administration of the intervention, with the exception of one (Wallin 2002), in which observations were made three years after.
+In the same study (Wallin 2002), post observations of server behaviour to patrons who appeared to be under-age were made two and five years after.
+In the study in which use of breathalysers was promoted (Haworth 1997), the duration of follow-up is unclear.

 The timings of the patron interviews/surveys ranged from less than one week to three months after intervention implementation.
 The length of data collection periods of injury data in the controlled before-and-after studies ranged from nine months to 11 years before and from three months to 15 years after.
 The Warburton 2000 randomised trial collected injury data for six months after.